RasaHQ/rasa/docs/docs/reference/rasa/nlu/utils/mitie_utils.md

 class MitieModel()
 ```

-Wraps `MitieNLPGraphComponent` output to make it fingerprintable.
+Wraps `MitieNLP` output to make it fingerprintable.

 #### \_\_init\_\_